 However, suppose a property owner knows or suspects that children are coming onto their property uninvited.
 In certain instances, they are expected to prevent harm to the children or warn them of hazards on the property.

 “There’s a difference between adult and child trespassers… children don’t have the same ability to assess safety,” says Epstein.

 A property owner will be liable for physical harm to a child trespasser “if there’s an artificial condition on the property that the possessor knew or had reason to know was dangerous and that children were likely to trespass on,” he says.

 This special duty towards children is sometimes called the “attractive nuisance rule.”

 “[Say] you’re a property owner, and you have this big mound of dirt with glass and other dangerous things in it,” says Epstein.
 “You leave it there [with no fence sealing it off].
 There are a lot of children in the area, and they play and ride their bikes.
 They’re going to climb the mound because you didn’t do anything to seal it off.
 That’s an attractive nuisance to an eight-year-old.”

 If the adult property owner suspects children are coming onto the property, it’s the owner’s responsibility to try to prevent harm to them by warning them.
 Owners may be held liable for the children’s injuries if unwarned.

 In some cases, a premises injury can result in the injured person’s death.
 If this happens, the deceased person’s survivors could bring a wrongful death lawsuit against the property owner.

-Learn more about wrongful death lawsuits by reading this article.
+Learn more about wrongful death lawsuits.